jundalisay/superb/content/en/maharlika/laws/rice/section-1.md

 - g ‘Out-Quota Tariff Rate’ refers to the higher rate of customs duty that is levied on the quantities of an imported agricultural product in excess of its minimum access volume (MAV)
 - h ‘Minimum Access Volume’ refers to the volume of a specific agricultural product that is allowed to be imported with a lower tariff as committed by the Philippines to the WTO under the Uruguay Round Final Act;
 - i ‘Most Favoured Nation (MFN) Rate’ refers to Philippine tariff rates that are applicable to imports from all sources as prescribed in the CMTA;
-- j ‘Quantitative Import Restrictions’ refer to non-tariff restrictions used to limit the amount of imported commodities, including, but not limited to discretionary import licensing and import quotas, whether qualified or absolute;
+- j ‘Quantitative Import Restrictions’ refer to non-tariff restrictions used to limit the amount of imported commodities, including, but not limited to discretionary import licensing and import quotas, whether qualified or absolute

-"(k) ‘Rice’ refers to all products classified under the Harmonized Commodity Description and Coding System (HS) heading 10.06;
+- k ‘Rice’ is all products classified under the Harmonized Commodity Description and Coding System (HS) heading 10.06

-"(l) ‘Rice Shortage’ is a situation where the quantity available or the supply of the commodity in a market falls short of the quantity demanded or required at a given time;
+- l ‘Rice Shortage’ is when the supply in a market falls short of the quantity demanded

-"(m) ‘Tariff’ refers to a tax levied on a commodity imported from another country.
+- m ‘Tariff’ is a tax levied on a commodity imported from another country.
 It earns revenues for the government and regarded as instruments to promote local industries by taxing their competitors.
-The benefit is accorded to the local producers by the maintenance of a domestic price at a level equal to the world price plus the tariff;
+The benefit is accorded to the local producers by the maintenance of a domestic price at a level equal to the world price plus the tariff

-"(n) ‘Tariff Equivalent’ refers to the rate of tariff that provides comparable protection under existing quantitative import restrictions, reflected by the average price gap between domestic prices and world prices; and
+- n ‘Tariff Equivalent’ refers to the rate of tariff that provides comparable protection under existing quantitative import restrictions, reflected by the average price gap between domestic prices and world prices

-"(o) ‘Tariffication’ refers to the lifting of all existing quantitative restrictions such as import quotas or prohibitions, imposed on agricultural products, and replacing these restrictions with tariffs."
+- o ‘Tariffication’ refers to the lifting of all existing quantitative restrictions such as import quotas or prohibitions, imposed on agricultural products, and replacing these restrictions with tariffs."

 <!-- Section 3.
 Section 4 of R. A. No. 8178, as amended, hereby further amended to read as follows: -->